shepherdjerred-minecraft/minecraft-docker/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/shepherdjerred-minecraft/minecraft-docker?quickstart=1)

-A Dockerfile to build and run both Spigot and Paper.
+A Dockerfile to build and run both Spigot, Paper and Vanilla Minecraft.

 ## Features